KR45/Burp-Octo/sql_injection/lab4/Lab04.md

 ' order by 2--
 ' ordre by 3--
 ```
-here we have three colummn in which second column , so now time for our payload
+here we have three colummn in which second column contains text , so now time for our payload

 payload